March of the Pigs: Reception

 March of the Pigs is one of Nine Inch Nails' most well received songs commercially.
 In 2020, Kerrang! and Billboard ranked the song number three and number six, respectively, on their lists of the greatest Nine Inch Nails songs.

 In 2015, Exclaim! proclaimed in a Nine Inch Nails collaboration with the clothing brand N.I.C.E.
 Collective that they would release March of the Pigs music video replica boots.
 The boots were called the "Reznor Combat boots."
-In 2024, Gregory Adams of Revolver called for fans planning to purchase the Dr. Martens apart of the Downward Spirals 30th anniversary collaboration with Nine Inch Nails to prepare for the 'March of the Docs'.
+In 2024, Gregory Adams of Revolver called for fans planning to purchase the Dr. Martens a part of the Downward Spirals 30th anniversary collaboration with Nine Inch Nails to prepare for the 'March of the Docs'.

 Music videos

 After abandoning a more elaborate version before filming could be completed, Reznor and the live band assembled for the then-impending Self Destruct Tour (featuring drummer Chris Vrenna, keyboard player James Woolley, guitarist Robin Finck and bassist/guitarist/keyboardist Danny Lohner) regrouped with director Peter Christopherson to film a stripped-down, minimalist music video for the song.
 The video, filmed in 1993 and released in March 1994, features the band performing the song live in front of a white wall backdrop, with Reznor moving around aggressively, pushing the other band members and their instruments, and repeatedly tossing his microphone away.
 Throughout the video, stagehands visibly move into the frame to reset the equipment he knocks over, handing Reznor a microphone each time he needs to start singing again after an instrumental section.